Avraham's Command: Canaan vs. Mesopotamia

 (1) And Yitzchak called Yaakov, and blessed him, and commanded him, "You shall not take a wife from the daughters of Canaan.
 (2) Arise, go to Paddan-Aram, to the house of Betuel your mother's father, and there take a wife from the daughters of Lavan, your mother's brother."
 (Bereshit 28:1-2)

 Why did Avraham not issue similar instructions to his servant?
-And why did the servant, upon arriving at Charan, concoct his own test rather than immediately inquiring about Avraham's family as Yaakov later did?
+And why did the servant, upon arriving at Charan, concoct his own test rather than immediately inquire about Avraham's family as Yaakov later did?

 The above issues are magnified by a comparison of the narrator's account of Avraham's charge to his servant and the servant's implementation with the version of these events which the servant relates to Rivka's family.
 In particular, the servant's account differs in two important respects:

 - The mission – According to the servant, Avraham commanded him to take a wife from his family ("בֵּית אָבִי" and "מִשְׁפַּחְתִּי").
 In contrast, Avraham's original words were a bit ambiguous but seem to focus only on geography ("אַרְצִי" and "מוֹלַדְתִּי").